SAP-samples/teched2022-DA180/exercises/ex5/README.md

 ## Exercise 5.2 - Load, prepare and explore fuel price datasets<a name="subex2"></a>
 __Step 1 - Import fuel price csv-files__
-With the following step, you can import all csv-files from a local folder into a single HANA table represented by a HANA dataframe using the __createcreate_dataframe_from_pandas__ method.
+With the following step, you can import all csv-files from a local folder into a single HANA table represented by a HANA dataframe using the __createcreate_dataframe_from_pandas__-method.
 Here it is assumed that each months data is located in one folder.

-The demo screenshots show may be based on downloaded data for multiple months in 2022 and thus may differ if you only downloaded the September 2022 data.
+Note, the demo screenshots in exercise 5 and 6 may show results based on downloaded data for multiple months in 2022 and thus may differ, if you had only downloaded the September 2022 data.

 ````Python
 # Retrieve hana fuel price csv-file name into a Python list